mattragoza/LiGAN/README.md

 # What is liGAN?

 liGAN is a python environment for training and evaluating deep generative models for *de novo* ligand design using [gnina](https://github.com/gnina/gnina), which is based on a fork of [caffe](https://github.com/BVLC/caffe).
-It includes scripts for creating model, solvers, and job scripts from files specifying sets of parameters, for submitting multiple batch jobs to a queuing system and monitoring them as a single experiment, for using trained models to generate novel ligand densities and fit them with atomic structures, and for visualizing ligand densities and plotting experiment results.
+It includes scripts for creating models, solvers, and job scripts from files specifying sets of parameters, for submitting multiple batch jobs to a high-performance computing cluster and monitoring them as a single experiment, for using trained models to generate novel ligand densities and fit them with atomic structures, and for visualizing ligand densities and plotting experiment results.

 ## Tutorial